HISTORY notes for AMPS Python Client

 - Applications that use a

-will no longer lose the first published message after recovery.
+Storewill no longer lose the first published message after recovery.
 Previously, if the Store had exactly 1 unsent message during recovery, the client would reuse a message sequence number, making the message appear to be a duplicate.
 (AC200) - Clients that use a file based

-no longer lose messages when the application is restarted with unpublished messages.
+PublishStoreno longer lose messages when the application is restarted with unpublished messages.
 Previously, errors in recovery would cause unpublished messages to be lost.
 (AC200) - Clients that use a

-will no longer throw an exception if there is file error after some data has been recovered and will instead stop recovery after the last good record.
+PublishStorecan no longer incorrectly try to resize to very large sizes after replay.
+This behavior could cause out of memory errors.
+(AC200) LoggedBookmarkStorewill no longer throw an exception if there is file error after some data has been recovered and will instead stop recovery after the last good record.
 This prevents abrupt client shutdowns leaving the entire file corrupt rather than just the final record.
 (AC196)- Fix unresponsiveness to Control-C that could occur when trying to connect

 in